Local Hilbert space fragmentation and weak thermalization in Bose-Hubbard diamond necklaces: Introduction

 A broader phenomenon that also leads to weak thermalization is Hilbert space fragmentation, also known as Hilbert space shattering or Krylov fracture \cite{Moudgalya2021a}.
-The Hilbert space presents dynamically disconnnected sectors that prevent the system from thermalizing completely.
+The Hilbert space presents exponentially many dynamically disconnnected sectors that prevent the system from thermalizing completely.
 Remarkably, this mechanism can lead both to a weak or a strong violation of the ETH.
-This effect can arise in a wide variety of systems, such as dipole moment or center-of-mass conserving systems \cite{Sala2020,Khemani2020,Taylor2020,Moudgalya2021c,Doggen2021}, the 1D $t-J_z$ model \cite{Rakovszky2020}, the $t-V$ model \cite{DeTomasi2019}, models with dipolar interactions \cite{Li2021} or frustration \cite{Hahn2021,Lee2021}.
+This effect can arise in a wide variety of systems, such as dipole moment or center-of-mass conserving systems \cite{Sala2020,Khemani2020,Taylor2020,Moudgalya2021c,Doggen2021}, the 1D $t$-$J_z$ model \cite{Rakovszky2020}, the $t$-$V$ and $t$-$V_1$-$V_2$ models \cite{DeTomasi2019,Frey2022a}, and models with dipolar interactions \cite{Li2021}.
 All the above examples exhibit fragmentation of the Hilbert space in the product state basis \cite{Moudgalya2021b}, \textit{i.e.}, classical fragmentation.
-Quantum fragmentation, which occurs in an entangled basis, has been recently shown to arise in Temper-Lieb spin chains \cite{Moudgalya2021b}.
+Quantum fragmentation, which occurs in an entangled basis, has been recently shown to arise in Temperley-Lieb spin chains \cite{Moudgalya2021b} and in quantum East models \cite{Brighi2022}.
 However, it has yet to be determined if quantum fragmentation leads to different phenomenology than its classical analogue.

+The fragmentation in the above examples has recently been referred to as \textit{standard} Hilbert space fragmentation, to distinguish it from \textit{local} Hilbert space fragmentation \cite{Buca2022}, that arises in models with \cite{McClarty2020,Lee2020,Chertkov2021,Hahn2021,Lee2021} or without \cite{Richter2022} frustration and in flat band models \cite{Danieli2020}.
+While standard fragmentation is due to the presence of non-local conserved quantities, locally fragmented systems present strictly local conservation laws.

-In this work, we report on a family of Bose-Hubbard diamond necklaces \cite{Kempkes2022} that exhibit quantum Hilbert space fragmentation.
+In this work, we report on a family of Bose-Hubbard diamond necklaces \cite{Kempkes2022} that exhibit quantum local Hilbert space fragmentation.
 Here, the presence of a single-particle flat band composed of compact localized states (CLSs) gives rise to the fragmentation of the Hilbert space when introducing on-site interactions.
-As a consequence of this fragmentation, one finds a nested entanglement spectrum structure, sector-restricted thermalization, and a broad range of sub-sectors of the Hamiltonian that range from frozen sub-sectors following area-law to non-integrable sub-sectors with logarithmic scaling.
+As a consequence of this fragmentation, one finds a nested distribution of entanglement entropies, sector-restricted thermalization, and a broad range of sub-sectors of the Hamiltonian that range from frozen sub-sectors following area-law to non-integrable sub-sectors with logarithmic scaling.